TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/WorkingWithExceptions.rst

    public function __construct($message = "", $code = 0, Exception $previous = null) { }

-TYPO3 typically uses a meaningful exception message and a unique code.
+`TYPO3`:pn: typically uses a meaningful exception message and a unique code.
-Uniqueness of :php:`$code` is created by using a UNIX timestamp of :php:`now` (the time when the exception is created): This can be easily created, for instance using the trivial shell command :code:`date +%s`.
+Uniqueness of :php:`$code` is created by using a `Unix`:pn: timestamp of :php:`now` (the time when the exception is created): This can be easily created, for instance using the trivial shell command :code:`date +%s`.
 The resulting number of this command should be directly used as the exception code and never changed again.